 Ruby-topaz Hummingbird Birding In Parque de la Uva

-This is a special place 30 minutes from Manizales Caldas for photography and bird watching.
-At the Tinamou Hotel reserve we can observe and Photograph Gray headed Dove, Stripe throated hermit, Rufous breasted Hermit, Long-billed starthroad, White vented Plumeleteer, Western Emerald, Black throated Mango, Moustached Puffbird, Grayish Piculet, Lineated Woodpecker, Smoky Brown Woodpecker, Great Antshrike, endemic Parkers Antbird, Jet Antbird, Blue lored Antbird, Green Kingfisher, Greenish Elaenia, endemic Colombian Chachalaca, Clay colored Thrush, Golden crowned Warbler, Gray headed Tanager, Guira Tanager, among others.
+This is a special place 30 minutes from Manizales (in Caldas state) to photograph and watch birds.
+At the Tinamou Hotel Reserve we can observe and photograph Gray headed Dove, Stripe throated hermit, Rufous breasted Hermit, Long-billed Starthroad, White vented Plumeleteer, Western Emerald, Black throated Mango, Moustached Puffbird, Grayish Piculet, Lineated Woodpecker, Smoky Brown Woodpecker, Great Antshrike, endemic Parkers Antbird, Jet Antbird, Blue lored Antbird, Green Kingfisher, Greenish Elaenia, endemic Colombian Chachalaca, Clay colored Thrush, Golden crowned Warbler, Gray headed Tanager, Guira Tanager, among others.

 Green Honeycreeper Birding In Tinamú

 Río Blanco Nature Reserve is located in the Central Colombian Andes 15 minutes from the city of Manizales The feeders close to the guest house, as well as flowering plants around the building, attract an interesting variety of hummingbirds and Tanagers, such as Buff breasted Mountain Tanager, Blue winged Mountain Tanager, White sided Flowerpiercer, Rusty Flowerpiercer, Masked Flowerpiercer, Tourmaline Sunangel, Buff tailed Coronet, Speckled Hummingbird, Bronzy and Collared incas, lesser and Sparkling Violetears, White-throated Wedgebill, Long-Tailed Sylph, White bellied Woodstar, Gray Browed Brushfinch, Slaty Brushfinch, among others.
-Never the less, the main attraction for birders visiting the reserve are the “antpitta” feeding stations that are visited regularly by 4 species: Chestnut crowned, near endemic Bicolored, endemic Brown banded and Slate crowned antpittas.
-In addition we may find other interesting bird for incidental photography such as Masked Trogon, Andean Motmot, Black-billed Mountain Toucan, Crimson Mantled woodpecker, Mountain Elaenia, Cinnamon Flycatcher, Pale edged Flycatcher, Green and Black Fruiteater, and many more.
+Nevertheless, the main attractions for birders visiting the reserve are the “Antpitta” feeding stations that are visited regularly by 4 species: Chestnut crowned, near endemic Bicolored, endemic Brown banded and Slate crowned Antpittas.
+Additionally we may find other interesting birds to photograph such as Masked Trogon, Andean Motmot, Black-billed Mountain Toucan, Crimson Mantled Woodpecker, Mountain Elaenia, Cinnamon Flycatcher, Pale edged Flycatcher, Green and Black Fruiteater, and many more.